anonaddy/anonaddy/README.md

 Please use the backup code that you were shown when you enabled 2FA.

-5. Errors with U2F device
+5. Errors with hardware security key

 If you have a YubiKey and are using Windows and have an issue with your personal password/PIN you may need to reset the key using the YubiKey manager software.